Notes on the Geography of Peninsular India: Mahabaleshwar

 The view east.

-Very nearby, one of the many strawberry fields for which Mahabaleshar is famous.
+Nearby, one of the many strawberry fields for which Mahabaleshar is famous.

-The berries are irrigated by sprinklers fed by this well.
+These berries are irrigated by sprinklers fed by this well.

 Another view.
 The sea is 30 miles to the west.